Alternative Dispute Resolution for the 10th JD Suffolk County

 Can litigants pick the mediators and Who are the mediators?

-Litigants cannot pick the judge, JHO or court attorney assigned to their case.
+Litigants cannot pick the Judge, JHO, court attorney or other trained Neutral assigned to their case.
 Cases are assigned and conferenced based on the date that the parties are available.
-The assigned judge, JHO or court attorney available to handle the cases assigned for that day becomes the mediator assigned to work toward settlement.
-The assigned mediator may continue to work with the parties until the case is settled or it is determined that a resolution cannot be reached.
+The assigned judge, JHO, court attorney or other trained Neutral available to handle the cases assigned for that day becomes the Neutral assigned to work towards settlement.
+The assigned Neutral may continue to work with the parties until the case is settled or it is determined that a resolution cannot be reached.
 This process may take up to several conferences.
-Every member of the mediation team has many years experience with personal injury and commercial cases and is well qualified to work with litigants through their counsel.
+Every member of the Neutral Evaluation team has many years' experience with personal injury and commercial cases and is well qualified to work with litigants through their counsel.

-For commercial cases only, please see the link to the Roster of Commercial Neutrals that are also available to mediate commercial cases.
+For commercial cases only, please see the link to the Roster of Commercial Neutrals that are also available to mediate commercial and commercial type cases.
 2020 ROSTER_OF_NEUTRALS- commercial.pdf

 back to top